Announcing VISIBILITYtalks Video Series

 How to Watch VISIBILITYtalks Each Month

-This new video series drops episodes at the end of each month through 2021 on thINKingDANCE.net, tD’s new Youtube Channel, and our social media channels on Facebook, Instagram, and Twitter.
+This new video series drops episodes bi-monthly through 2021 on thINKingDANCE.net, tD’s new Youtube Channel, and our social media channels on Facebook, Instagram, and Twitter.
 VISIBILITYtalks is on Facebook and Instagram.

 Click here to join our mailing list to be notified of new episodes and virtual event announcements.